 All you need to know about casino wagering requirements

 For any online casino player worth his salt, bonus wagering requirements should be second nature.
-These conditions affect the quality of your gameplay and also influence the outcomes, so it’s important to inform yourself as much as you can before you use bonuses with wagering requirements.
+These conditions affect the quality of your gameplay, and also the outcomes, so it's important to be as informed as possible before you use bonuses with wagering requirements.

-This guide shows you the ins and outs of wagering requirements and how to best use them to your advantage.
-We’ll be covering these topics:
+This guide covers the ins and outs of wagering requirements and how to best use them to your advantage.
+We'll be covering the following topics:

-- How to calculate the amount that needs to be wagered
+- Calculating the amount that needs to be wagered

 - Wagering requirements for different bonus types

-- Where to find wagering requirements for bonuses
+- Where can you find the wagering requirements?

 Check out our complete guide to casino terms and conditions if you want to work your way up to the smarts of the best casino players around.